 If we believe that loving ourselves is essential, we find it almost impossible to act in self-loving ways.
 Come to think of it, most of us don’t even know what self-love looks or feels like.

 I have the privilege of teaching meditation and mindfulness to women.
 I began to see a pattern that seemed to be the norm for most women.
 Many of us have a difficult time loving ourselves.
 This lack of self-love causes all sorts of problems in our lives that we attempt to fix by manipulating our external circumstances.

 Most of us aren’t aware that to have the relationships, health, prosperity, contentment, and peace of mind we desire, we MUST first learn to love ourselves.
 We must love ourselves, not because we want to be selfish, but because we want to be whole.

 Zen master Thich Nhat Hanh, a Vietnamese Buddhist monk, known for his bestselling writing on mindfulness and peace, put it this way:

 If we do not know how to take care of ourselves and to love ourselves, we cannot take care of the people we love.
 Loving oneself is the foundation for loving another person.

 Doing the work to heal whatever needs to be healed to love oneself fully is the greatest thing we can do for others and ourselves.

-It’s often easier to identify what a lack of self-love looks like in our lives and then building from there.
+It’s often easier to identify what a lack of self-love looks like in our lives and then build from there.